-If you believe that Texas Oncology has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: Paula Sturiale, Director of Clinical Services for Texas Oncology, 12221 Merit Drive, Suite 500, Dallas, TX 75251; T: 1-888-864-4226; Email: txocares@usoncology.com.
-You can file a grievance in person or by mail, fax, or email.
+If you believe that Texas Oncology has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: Texas Oncology, Clinical Services, 12377 Merit Drive, Suite 700, Dallas, TX 75251; T: 1-888-864-4226; Email: txocares@usoncology.com.
+You can

-You may file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal. hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at:
+You may file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at: